paulhamsh/Spark-Parser/Spark Format Description.md

 ### Command and sub-command

+The command is also used in the acknowledgement message.

 | Offset |  14       |  15         |
 |--------|-----------|-------------|
 | Data   | command   | sub-command |

 This is then followed by the message body (see below)

 ### Trailer